All About Obamacare or the Affordable Care Act (ACA)

 Passed in 2010, the Affordable Care Act (ACA) brought sweeping changes to the American healthcare system.
 The law combined the Patient Protection and Affordable Care Act (PPACA) and the Health Care and Education Reconciliation Act (HCERA), and is commonly known as “Obamacare.”

 The ACA is a healthcare policy that aims to make insurance more accessible and affordable.
-An essential piece of the ACA is health insurance marketplaces, also called “Exchanges.”
+Essential to the ACA are health insurance marketplaces, also called “Exchanges.”
 Health insurance companies provide plans and prices on the state and federal Exchanges.
 Productive insurance Exchanges increase the number of people with health insurance and adjust the health risk in the insurance pool, which reduces costs.

 For individuals shopping health insurance for the first time or that lost employer-based insurance and need an individual plan, Obamacare may be the right choice for affordable health insurance.
 Choosing health insurance can sound complicated, but we’ve got answers to questions about coverage, costs, enrollment, and any changes to the Marketplace.